Vivek-736/Real-Sync/README.md

-# 📝 Real Draft
+# 📝 Real Sync

-**Real Draft** is a blazing-fast, real-time collaboration platform where multiple users can seamlessly **edit**, **co-author**, and **work on documents together** — live.
+**Real Sync** is a blazing-fast, real-time collaboration platform where multiple users can seamlessly **edit**, **co-author**, and **work on documents together** — live.

-Built with scalability, responsiveness, and user experience in mind, Real Draft aims to elevate collaborative productivity to the next level.
+Built with scalability, responsiveness, and user experience in mind, Real Sync aims to elevate collaborative productivity to the next level.

 ---